 NOTE 6: Handling of the case when the SNPN uses the EAP based primary authentication and key agreement procedure using the EAP-AKA' or the 5G AKA based primary authentication and key agreement procedure and the MS has multiple valid USIMs (3GPP TS 31.102 [40]) is left up to MS implementation.

+Additionally, if the MS has a USIM with a PLMN subscription, the ME may be configured with the SNPN selection parameters associated with the PLMN subscription, consisting of:

+a) a user controlled prioritized list of preferred SNPNs, where each entry contains an SNPN identity;

+b) a credentials holder controlled prioritized list of preferred SNPNs, where each entry contains an SNPN identity; and

+c) a credentials holder controlled prioritized list of GINs.

 The MS shall maintain a list of "temporarily forbidden SNPNs" and a list of "permanently forbidden SNPNs" in the ME.
 Each entry of those lists consists of an SNPN identity.

 The MS shall add an SNPN to the list of "temporarily forbidden SNPNs", if a message with cause value #74 "Temporarily not authorized for this SNPN" (see 3GPP TS 24.501 [64]) is received by the MS in response to an LR request from the SNPN.
 In addition, if: